Growl (video game)

-Growl, known in Japan as Runark (ルナーク, Runāku), is a belt-scrolling beat-'em-up originally released for the arcades by Taito in 1990.
+Growl, known in Japan as Runark (ルナーク, Runāku), is a side-scrolling beat-'em-up originally released for arcades by Taito in 1990.
 Set in the early 20th century, the player controls a forest ranger who must protect the local wildlife from a group of evil poachers who are driving the animals to extinction.
 A home version was released for the Sega Genesis (Mega Drive) in November 1991.
-It was also included in the arcade game compilation Taito Legends 2 for the PlayStation 2, Xbox and Microsoft Windows.
+It was also included in the arcade game compilation Taito Legends 2 for the PlayStation 2, Xbox, and Microsoft Windows.

 Gameplay

 The player begins the game by choosing from one of four different forest rangers, each with a different amount of health, attack strength, and jumping height.
 There are four variations of the game (which can be determined by dipswitch settings):